Today's Articles

 *On this date in 1863, President Abraham Lincoln signed the Emancipation Proclamation, ordering that all slaves in rebel territory be freed.

 All slaves in the District of Columbia were freed on April 16, 1862.
 On June 19, 1862, Congress endorsed a measure prohibiting slavery in United States territories, thus defying the Supreme Court decision in the Dred Scott case, which ruled that Congress was powerless to regulate slavery in the territories.
-Finally, after the Union victory in the Battle of Antietam on September 17, 1862, Lincoln issued a preliminary proclamation on September 22, declaring his intention of circulating another proclamation in 100 days, freeing the slaves in the states deemed in rebellion at that time.
+Finally, after the Union victory in the Battle of Antietam on September 17, 1862, Lincoln issued a preliminary proclamation on September 22, declaring his intention to circulate another proclamation in 100 days, freeing the slaves in the states deemed in rebellion.
 On January 1, 1863, he issued the Emancipation Proclamation.

 New Poem Each Day